cs-clarence/cheatsheets/git.md

 ## Git - The Three Trees
 - Git always has three trees at the minimum:
     - Working Tree - this tree has all the untracked and tracked files in your repository, this is also where modifications first appear.
-    - Index Tree - this is the proposed commit tree, where you add all the files that you want to commit.
+    - Index Tree - this is the proposed commit tree, where you add all the changes that you want to commit.
 If a file reaches this tree, it's automatically tracked by git.
 It is also called the staging area.
     - HEAD Tree - this tree points to your current branch, which in turn points to a commit.
 So the HEAD transitively points to the commit that the current branch is pointing.
 The commit that is pointed by the HEAD will be the parent of your next commit.
 - Git always compares these three trees to determine the changes in your files.
 The `git status` command will show modifications in the working tree that are not in the index.
 - Once you stage the changes in the working tree, they get added to the index tree, which will make the working and index tree the same, but not the HEAD tree.